Fats are essential for health

 Keep an eye on the quality of fats too

-Poor-quality fats can increase the likelihood of dietary inflammation, and in the long term, are linked with poorer health outcomes.
+Poor-quality fats can increase the likelihood of dietary inflammation and, in the long term, are linked with poorer health outcomes.
 These will also exhaust your fat threshold more easily.
 High-quality fats, on the other hand, should be prioritized.
 These include those found in olive oil, nuts, and seeds.